Code-Institute-Submissions/ck00lman-kool-styles/README.md

 The Kool Styles Website is available [here](https://kool-styles.herokuapp.com/)

 ## User Exprience & User Interface
-The color scheme I used was adopted from the mini project "Boutique Ado", however I've customized it by adding a "Dark Magenta" color scheme, so the user would have an enjoyable and colorful UI. on this website is chosen to be bright and cheery to give customers a bright and cheerful experience when they shop.
+The color scheme I used was adopted from the mini project "Boutique Ado", however I've customized it by adding a "Dark Magenta" color scheme, so the user would have an enjoyable and colorful UI.
 The font selection of `font-family: "Helvetica Neue", Helvetica, sans-serif;` has maintained a modern/classic look in order to facilitate legibility.

 ### User and Staff Accounts for quick access:
 > Staff